 12. .
 Lastly, it is immaterial that the relevant form prescribed under the Income –Tax Rules, at the relevant time (i.e. before April 1, 2007)„Provided for set off of MAT credit balance against the amount of tax plus interest i.e. after the computation of interest under Section 2348.
 This was directly contrary to a plain reading of Section 115JAA (4).
 Further, a form prescribed under the rules can never have any effect on the interpretation or operation of the parent statute.”

-8. From the aforesaid judgment of the Apex Court and the provision of law makes it very clear that the MAT credit available to an assessee could be adjusted within a period of five years from the date of its accrual, The said credit should be set off while computing advance tax/selfassesse it tax payable for the years two to six limited to the difference between the tax payable on income computed under the norms; provisons and tax payable on book profits in each of those years, as per the assesseers own computation.
+8. From the aforesaid judgment of the Apex Court and the provision of law makes it very clear that the MAT credit available to an assessee could be adjusted within a period of five years from the date of its accrual, The said credit should be set off while computing advance tax/selfassesse it tax payable for the years two to six limited to the difference between the tax payable on income computed under the norms; provisions and tax payable on book profits in each of those years, as per the assesseers own computation.

 9. The MAT credit is to be set off first, thereafter TDS, then the advance tax raid and then the tax paid along with returns.
 However, no interest is claimable against the MAT credit.
 ‘Therefore, it is clear that under no circumstances„ MAT credit can become the subject matter of refund.
 It is only liable to be adjusted for five years and it does not carry any interest.

 10. In that view of the matter, the order passed by the tribunal is in accordance with law and does not suffer. from any infirmity, which call for any interference.
 Accordingly, there is no merit in this appeal.
 Accordingly, it is dismissed.
-In view of the aforesaid legal position, all the substantial questions of law are answered in favour of the assessee and against the revenue.
+In view of the aforesaid legal position, all the substantial questions of law are answered in favor of the assessee and against the revenue.